 Debt issuance is a key component of the Debt Management staff activities.
-As illustrated in the graph on page two, FY 2017-18 activities reflected debt issuance totaling over \$2.17 billion.
-This includes a \$150 million tax and revenue anticipation note, \$1.68 billion of the Successor Agency to the Redevelopment Agency of the City of San José (the "Successor Agency") Refunding Bonds, \$300 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater facility, \$27.6 million Lease Revenue Commercial Paper Notes and \$16.2 million of conduit multi-family housing revenue obligations.
+As illustrated in the graph on page two, FY 2018-19 activities reflected debt issuance of approximately \$640 million.
+This includes a \$150 million tax and revenue anticipation note, \$71 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater Facility, \$46 million Lease Revenue Commercial Paper Notes, \$55 million Airport Commercial Paper Notes and \$318 million of conduit multi-family housing revenue obligations.

 The City continues to maintain high general credit ratings from all three national rating agencies.
-In May 2018, Moody's Investors Service ("Moody's") affirmed the City's general obligation rating of Aa1 with a stable outlook.
-In August 2018, Fitch Ratings ("Fitch") affirmed the City's general obligation rating of AA+ with a stable outlook.
-Standard & Poor's ("S&P") last reviewed the City's general obligation rating in December 2013 and affirmed the AA+ rating with a stable outlook.
+In June 2019 all three rating agencies affirmed the City's general oblation rating in conjunction with the July 2019 issuance of the Series 2019 A-D General Obligation Bonds.
+Moody's Investors Service ("Moody's") affirmed the City's general obligation rating of Aa1 with a stable outlook, Standard & Poor's ("S&P") affirmed the AA+ rating with a stable outlook and Fitch Ratings ("Fitch") affirmed the City's general obligation rating of AA+ with a stable outlook.

-The ratings reflect the diversity of the local economy anchored by a strong technology presence, sound financial operations as well as strong budgetary practices.
+The ratings reflect: the diversity of the local economy, anchored by a strong technology presence with the ability to provide financial resilience through economic downturns; very strong management with sound financial policies and practices; healthy reserves and liquidity as well as strong budgetary practices.
 Overall, the maintenance of these ratings translates to significant interest cost savings in the City's debt program, which in turn benefit the taxpayers of the San José community.

-In addition to providing the core debt management services of debt issuance, market disclosure, bank contract compliance reporting, budgeting and forecasting, debt service invoice processing, funds' management, accounting, and professional services procurements, a significant amount of Debt Management staff resources were devoted to providing financial advisory services to numerous citywide projects during FY 2017-18.
+In addition to providing the core debt management services of debt issuance, market disclosure, bank contract compliance reporting, budgeting and forecasting, debt service invoice processing, funds' management, accounting, and professional services procurements, a significant amount of Debt Management staff resources were devoted to providing financial advisory services to numerous citywide projects during FY 2018-19.
 These projects included:

-- 10-year Capital Funding Strategy for the Regional Wastewater Facility ("RWF"); - Renewal/Extension of Direct Placement agreements; - Active participation in the management of SARA operations and financial budgeting, reporting and accounting; - Performing financial analyses associated with the prepayment of annual employer retirement contributions; - Analysis of energy conservation and sustainability measure financing; and - Management of various RFP processes for Underwriting Services; Municipal Advisor Engagements; and the RWF Interim Financing Facility.
+- 10-year Capital Funding Strategy for the Regional Wastewater Facility ("RWF"); - Renewal/Extension of Direct Placement agreements; - Active participation in the management of SARA operations and financial budgeting, reporting and accounting; - Analysis of energy conservation and sustainability measure financing; and - Management of a RFP process for Feasibility Consultant Services for the purpose of selecting a consultant in connection with the potential Solar4America Ice Centre Expansion Project.